 There are many ways you can bet on the French Open.
-You can wager on single matches, tournament winners, and even proposition bets.
-With so many stakes to choose from, it’s often tough to decide what to bet on, but it’s easier to do so if you understand each bet type.
+You can wager on single matches, tournament winners, and proposition bets.
+With so many stakes, deciding what to bet on is often tough, but it’s easier if you understand each bet type.
 So here are French Open special wagers.

 Men’s Singles Winner